 But when the rubber hits the road, the steps toward procuring major gifts get a lot more complicated, and a lot trickier to execute well.
 This master class will help you do just that.
 Major givers provide 90% of fundraising, and most are neglected or never followed through with.
 Correct that today — gain actionable insights from Major Gifts experts.

-- hone your case for support to inspire and engage major donors
+- Elevate the Pitch: Hone your case for support to inspire and engage major donors.

-- identify and build strong relationships with current and future major gift donors
+- Strengthen and Expand Relationships: Identify and build strong relationships with current and future major gift donors with key takeaways.

-- Win with a Better ‘Ask’: Prepare for and make an ask they can’t refuse
+- Win with a Better ‘Ask’: Prepare for and make an ask they can’t refuse.

-- navigate and negotiate objections to the invitation to give
+- Overcome Objections: Navigate and negotiate objections to the invitation to give.

 What is included in my registration?

-- and a 30-minute one-on-one consultation with an American Philanthropic consultant at a time of your choosing following each master class.
+- A 30-minute one-on-one consultation with an AmPhil consultant at a time of your choosing following each master class.

 How much does each session cost?

-Single classes are $250 but a bundle of five classes is available for $1,000.
+Single classes are $250 but a bundle of five nonprofit fundraising masterclasses are available for $1,000.
 Purchased class bundles are transferable within your organization, but only one person can participate in a class per registration, and never expire.
 Email Director of Events Caitlin Nocera email@example.com for further details.

 How many people will be in the class?